ml-struct-bio/drgnai/README.md

-# :dragon::robot: DRGN-AI: _Ab initio_ cryo-EM and cryo-ET heterogeneous reconstruction #
+# :dragon::robot: DRGN-AI: _Ab initio_ heterogeneous cryo-EM reconstruction #

-DRGN-AI is a neural network-based algorithm for _ab initio_ heterogeneous single-particle cryo-EM and cryo-ET subtomogram reconstruction.
-The method leverages the expressive representation capacity of neural models with a novel joint inference procedure of poses and heterogeneous conformational states to enable single-shot reconstruction of noisy, large cryo-EM datasets.
+DRGN-AI is a neural network-based algorithm for _ab initio_ heterogeneous cryo-EM reconstruction.
+The method leverages the expressive representation capacity of neural models and implements a two-stage joint inference procedure of poses and heterogeneous conformational states to enable single-shot reconstruction of noisy, large cryo-EM datasets.

 ## Documentation ##